-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which requires an entity that is a lessee to recognize the assets and liabilities arising from leases on the balance sheet.
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842), which requires an entity that is a lessee to recognize the assets and liabilities arising from leases on its balance sheet.
 This guidance also requires disclosures about the amount, timing, and uncertainty of cash flows arising from leases.
 This guidance is effective for annual reporting periods beginning after December 15, 2018, and interim periods within those annual periods, using a modified retrospective approach, and early adoption is permitted.
 The Company is evaluating the effect that this guidance will have on its Consolidated Financial Statements and related disclosures.

-In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting, which simplifies several aspects of the accounting for employee share-based payments, including income tax consequences, application of award forfeitures to expense, classification on the statement of cash flows, and classification of awards as either equity or liabilities.
+In March 2016, the FASB issued Accounting Standards Update, or ASU, No. 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting, which simplifies several aspects of the accounting for employee share-based payments, including income tax consequences, application of award forfeitures to expense, classification on the statement of cash flows, and classification of awards as either equity or liabilities.
 This guidance is effective for annual reporting periods beginning after December 15, 2016, and interim periods within those annual periods.
 The Company is evaluating the effect that this guidance will have on its Consolidated Financial Statements and related disclosures.